Ipstenu/dreamspeed/readme.txt

 = Using the Plugin =

+<strong>There are a lot of options, which ones do I want?</strong>

+I would personally suggest checking the following:

+* Copy files to DreamSpeed as they are uploaded to the Media Library
+* Point file URLs to DreamSpeed/DNS Alias for files that have been copied to S3
+* Serve files from dream.io

+This will be the fastest

 <strong>Do I have to manually push images?</strong>

 Nope!
 New image uploads are copied first to your normal location, then sync'd up.